Hydroxycarbamide: Chemistry

 Hydroxyurea has been prepared in many different ways since its initial synthesis in 1869.
-Medical chemists, Dresler and Stein created Hydroxyurea from hydroxylamine, hydrochloric acid and potassium cyanide as a technical exercise in organic chemistry, as part of a series of experiments generating derivatives of urea.
+The original synthesis by Dresler and Stein was based around the reaction of hydroxylamine hydrochloride and potassium cyanate.
 Hydroxyurea lay dormant for more than fifty years until it was studied as part of an investigation into the toxicity of protein metabolites.
 Due to its chemical properties hydroxyurea was explored as an antisickling agent in the treatment of hematological conditions.

-One common mechanism for synthesizing hydroxyurea is by the reaction of calcium cyanate with hydroxylamine nitrate in absolute ethanol and by the reaction of salt (i.e. sodium or potassium) cyanates and hydroxylamine hydrochloride in aqueous solution.
+One common mechanism for synthesizing hydroxyurea is by the reaction of calcium cyanate with hydroxylamine nitrate in absolute ethanol and by the reaction of a cyanate salt and hydroxylamine hydrochloride in aqueous solution.
 Hydroxyurea has also been prepared by converting a quaternary ammonium anion exchange resin from the chloride form to the cyanate form with sodium cyanate and reacting the resin in the cyanate form with hydroxylamine hydrochloride.
 This method of hydroxyurea synthesis was patented by Hussain et al. (2015).